FMI's Speech Topics

 Leading Employees of All Generations

-From Baby Boomers to the Millennials, every generation is motivated and frustrated by different things.
 Research shows there are characteristics and events in history that helped shape each generation, making each of them unique.
-Figuring out how to lead the four generations in today's workforce is extremely challenging and overwhelming.
+From baby-boomers to Millennials and Generation X, every generation is motivated and frustrated by different things.
+Figuring out how to lead the four distinct generations in today's workforce is extremely challenging and overwhelming, but also doable.

 - Understand the unique characteristics and motivators for each generation

-- Learn strategies for communicating and effectively leading employees of all generations
+- Implement strategies for communicating and effectively leading employees of all generations

 - Discover how to retain and lead each generation